 I also highly recommend Café Blue Sage as one of the best places for brunch in Cambridge.

 4. Espresso Lane

 Address: 1 Botolph Lane, Cambridge CB2 3RD

 Best for: University vibes

 Espresso Lane is tucked away among some of the most impressive academic buildings in Cambridge.
 So don’t blink or you might miss it!

 Located on Botolph Lane near Pembroke and Trumpington Streets, it’s the perfect pitstop for students, academics and visitors.

 Espresso Lane may be small, but it’s beautifully formed.
-The owners love their city and are committed to every single thing that comes out of the kitchen being as delicious as possible
+The owners love their city and are committed to every single thing that comes out of the kitchen being as delicious as possible.

-Top quality coffee is of course de rigueur and there are seven types to choose from, plus a selection of tea and other soft drinks.
+I can assure you that top quality coffee is of course de rigueur and there are seven types to choose from, plus a selection of tea and other soft drinks.

 5. Urban Larder